abbycochran/DS3Goe/DS3Goe.md

 For petals: setosa &gt; versicolor &gt; verginica.

-This leads me to believe that these measurements might have an inverse relationsihp.
+This leads me to believe that these measurements might have an inverse relationship.
 Super!